 No matter how simple or complex your typography scheme is, make sure it’s used in all the right ways by explaining the choice and giving clear instructions for use.

-- Introduce: Tell the story of the typefaces are you using, how it relates to your brand, and what each one is used for (headlines, body text, captions, etc.).
+- Introduce: Tell the story of the typefaces you are using, how they relate to your brand, and what each one is used for (headlines, body text, captions, etc.).

 - Alignment: Make it clear if you want copy to always align right, left, or centered.